-1. The student should prepare a written request which includes:

-- a.
-A description of the course; - b.
-The objectives of the course; - c.
-How the course enhances the ability of the student to conduct research. - 2.
-This request should be approved by the student's Faculty Advisor - 3.
-The request would then be forwarded by email to the Graduate Coordinator two weeks before the start of the semester, to be reviewed and approved by the Academic Program Committee Chair - 4.
-If the Academic Program Committee Chair approves the elective, the approval will be forwarded to the Graduate Coordinator.
+- The student should prepare a written request which includes: - A description of the course; - The objectives of the course; - o How the course enhances the ability of the student to conduct research. - This request should be approved by the student's Faculty Advisor - The request would then be forwarded by email to the Graduate Support Coordinator two weeks before the start of the semester, to be reviewed and approved by the Program Director - If the Program Director approves the elective, the approval will be forwarded to the Graduate Support Coordinator.